List of Azumanga Daioh characters: Minamo "Nyamo" Kurosawa

 Minamo Kurosawa (黒沢 みなも, Kurosawa Minamo), also known as Kurosawa-sensei or "Nyamo" (にゃも) or "Nyamo-sensei," is a gym teacher at the girls' school.
 In the girls' first year of high school, she is the homeroom teacher of class 5.
 During their last two years, she is the homeroom teacher of class 2.
 She is an old high school friend and rival of Yukari.
 Popular with the students, Nyamo is a nice person, and unlike Yukari she is generally in control.
 This fact causes so much resentment in Yukari that she will go to almost any length to appear the superior teacher (including signing up Kagura for her class so Minamo would not have anyone who could challenge Sakaki in the Sports Festival).
 Although they do have their fights, Minamo does try her best to take the high road and not let Yukari's antics get to her.
 She also tries to help Yukari out from time to time and attempts to inspire her to become a better teacher (although most of her efforts are met with failure).
 However, Minamo has proven that she can be just as vulnerable to losing control as Yukari is.
 During one of their trips to Chiyo's summer house, while attempting to prevent Yukari from getting drunk and embarrassing herself in front of her students, she ends up drinking an entire bottle of sake and an unknown quantity of beer.
 But her plan only results in getting drunk herself and she ends up spending half the night telling the girls some unknown but clearly very risque things (shown in a montage of wholesome images with music instead of dialogue).
 Fortunately, Chiyo is too young to understand what she is talking about.
-In the next morning she asks for clarification, much to Nyamo's horror while the others girls start treating her in a very formal and respectful way.
+The next morning she asks for clarification, much to Nyamo's horror while the others girls start treating her in a very formal and respectful way.

 She drives a blue Toyota Vitz.